Health Professions - Undergraduate Programs

 The Department Admissions Committee will give special consideration to the following candidates:

-- Graduates of Natural/Exact Sciences or Engineering with a minimum grade point average score of 80 or above.
+• Graduates of Natural or Exact Sciences or Engineering with a minimum GPA of 80 or above.
 The Admissions Committee reserves the right to interview such candidates.

-- Graduates of all other subjects with a minimum average score of 85 and prior academic courses in Mathematics equivalent to at least 4 units in Mathematics in the Israeli matriculation system, with a minimum grade of 70.
+• Graduates of all other subjects with a minimum GPA of 85 and prior academic courses in Mathematics equivalent to at least 4 units in the Israeli matriculation system, with a minimum grade of 70.

-- Graduates of the preparatory school, Mechina, in Natural or Exact Sciences with an average minimum grade of 85.
-In addition, candidates must have at least 4 units in Mathematics with a minimum grade of 70 or 5 units in Mathematics with a minimum grade of 65.
+• Graduates of the preparatory program, (Mechina), in Natural or Exact Sciences with an average minimum grade of 85and at least 4 units in Mathematics.

 Health Regulations